mbradds/pipeline-profiles/readme.md

 |   ...
 |
 └───src
-│   │   profile_en.html (webpack template for english content)
-│   │   profile_fr.html (only make html changes in these templates)
+│   │   profile.hbs (conditional handlebars template for a new profile) │   │   profileManager.js (manual logic for adding sections to a profile)
 |   |   main.css (custom css for all dashboards.
 Appears in ../dist via CopyWebpackPlugin)
+|   |   components/ (handlebars partials for each profile section)
 |   |   ...
 │   │
 │   └───data_management